Harrachov: Transport

-The I/10 road (part of the European route E65 from Prague) passes through the town.
+The I/10 road (part of the European route E65 from Prague) runs through the town.

 Harrachov is located on the railway line from Liberec to Szklarska Poręba.

 There are three borders crossings with Poland: the railway crossing Harrachov / Jakuszyce, the road border crossing Harrachov / Jakuszyce, and the pedestrian border crossing Harrachov / Polana Jakuszycka.

 Sport

 Harrachov is one of the most popular Czech ski resorts including the internationally used Čerťák ski jumping hill (including flying hill); several winter sport events take place in Harrachov regularly.
 The whole region is increasingly important for alpine tourism in Central Europe.